Quantum optics: History

 Development of short and ultrashort laser pulses—created by Q switching and modelocking techniques—opened the way to the study of what became known as ultrafast processes.
 Applications for solid state research (e.g. Raman spectroscopy) were found, and mechanical forces of light on matter were studied.
 The latter led to levitating and positioning clouds of atoms or even small biological samples in an optical trap or optical tweezers by laser beam.
 This, along with Doppler cooling and Sisyphus cooling, was the crucial technology needed to achieve the celebrated Bose–Einstein condensation.

 Other remarkable results are the demonstration of quantum entanglement, quantum teleportation, and quantum logic gates.
-The latter are of much interest in quantum information theory, a subject which partly emerged from quantum optics, partly from theoretical computer science.
+The latter are of much interest in quantum information theory, a subject that partly emerged from quantum optics, partly from theoretical computer science.

-Today's fields of interest among quantum optics researchers include parametric down-conversion, parametric oscillation, even shorter (attosecond) light pulses, use of quantum optics for quantum information, manipulation of single atoms, Bose–Einstein condensates, their application, and how to manipulate them (a sub-field often called atom optics), coherent perfect absorbers, and much more.
+Today's fields of interest among quantum optics researchers include parametric down-conversion, parametric oscillation, even shorter (attosecond) light pulses, use of quantum optics for quantum information, manipulation of single atoms, Bose–Einstein condensates, their application, and how to manipulate them (a sub-field often called atom optics), coherent perfect absorbers, and many more.
 Topics classified under the term of quantum optics, especially as applied to engineering and technological innovation, often go under the modern term photonics.

-Several Nobel prizes have been awarded for work in quantum optics.
-These were awarded:
+Several Nobel Prizes have been awarded for work in quantum optics.
+These were awarded as follows: